 Regina Evans of Regina’s Door/Conjure and Mend; Rashida Chase of Regina’s Door and Liberated Wellness; Nola Brantley, founder of Nola Brantley Speaks and co-founder of MISSSEY; Amara Tabor Smith, co-founder of House Full of Black Women; Amba Johnson, executive director of Dreamcatchers and Sarai Smith-Mazariegos, founder and executive director of S.H.A.D.E are on the front line.

-This week Sarai Smith-Mazariegos of S.H.A.D.E. stood shoulder to shoulder with health care providers and advocates Aisha Mays, MD, of Roots Community Health Center; Dr. Lela Bachrach, of UCSF Benioff Children’s Hospital Oakland and HEAL Trafficking Education and Training Co-Chair Melissa Farley, Ph.D, executive director of Prostitution Research and Education; and Daryle Allums, founder of Oakland Frontline Healers.
+This week Sarai Smith-Mazariegos of S.H.A.D.E. stood shoulder to shoulder with health care providers and advocates Aisha Mays, MD, of Roots Community Health Center; Dr. Lela Bachrach, of UCSF Benioff Children’s Hospital Oakland and HEAL Trafficking Education and Training Co-Chair Melissa Farley, Ph.D., executive director of Prostitution Research and Education; and Daryle Allums, founder of Oakland Frontline Healers.
 They requested that the City of Oakland assure sexually exploited persons are prioritized and included in the county’s response to COVID-19.

-The coalition submitted a letter to City of Oakland officials requesting $250,000 per year for three consecutive years to provide exploited individuals support for those who want to escape the sex trade, including those formerly incarcerated.
-Funds would focus on women ages 18-26, by providing a safe shelter and an exit strategy.
+The coalition submitted a letter to the City of Oakland officials requesting $250,000 per year for three consecutive years to provide exploited individuals support for those who want to escape the sex trade, including those formerly incarcerated.
+Funds would focus on women ages 18-26, by providing safe shelter and an exit strategy.

 “We want women to have real choices, not a fake ‘choice’ between hunger and exploitation,” said Smith-Mazariegos.
 “Any blueprint for a sustainable fight against an injustice resides within those who have had the misfortune of being seared by that injustice.”

-Survivor Healing, Advising and Dedicated to Empowerment (S.H.A.D.E) Movement is a survivor-led, survivor-based advocacy anti-human trafficking organization who believe that it is necessary to provide survivors of trafficking with a safe life space where their voices, ideas, and skills can be nurtured, increased, and fortified in a compassionate manner.
+Survivor Healing, Advising and Dedicated to Empowerment (S.H.A.D.E) Movement is a survivor-led, survivor-based advocacy anti-human trafficking organization who believe that it is necessary to provide survivors of trafficking with a safe living space where their voices, ideas, and skills can be nurtured, increased, and fortified in a compassionate manner.